Sookshmadarshini: Plot

-Manuel's elder sister Diana arrives from New Zealand to assist Manuel in the chaos and put their land on sale but is disappointed with lack of progress in the police investigation and decides to return.
+Manuel's elder sister Diana arrives from New Zealand to assist Manuel with the chaos and put their land on sale.
+She is disappointed with the lack of progress in the police investigation and decides to return.
 Priya earns Diana's contact before she departs.
-On the same night, Priya is shocked to see Grace in their residence, but Manuel tells Anthony that she is still missing.
+That same night, Priya is shocked to see Grace in their residence, but Manuel tells Anthony that she is still missing.
 The next night, Priya sneaks into their residence in Manuel's absence, asking Sulu and Asma to keep a watch and alert her if someone comes.
-John, who happens to be inside the residence, sees Priya climbing the walls and panic-sticken, calls Manuel to inform him about the same; Manuel rushes home, catches Priya red-handed and cautions her against doing this again.
-Elsewhere, John is shown pouring aqua regia into the toilet, allegedly disposing of Grace's remains but Manuel notices a leakage as he observes a crimson damp patch on a wall (blood).
+John, who happens to be inside the residence, sees Priya climbing the walls and, panic-stricken, calls Manuel to inform him; Manuel rushes home, catches Priya red-handed, and cautions her against doing this again.
+Elsewhere, John is shown pouring aqua regia into the toilet, allegedly disposing of Grace's remains.
+Manuel notices a leakage as he observes a crimson damp patch on a wall (blood).
 He paints it and places sacks to cover the patch, further raising Priya's suspicion.
-Unexpectedly, Manuel brings Grace home, and the group retreats from their suspicions; however, Priya remains unsettled and contacts Diana, but it is revealed that Manuel has Diana's phone and has been texting Priya, impersonating Diana.
+Unexpectedly, Manuel brings Grace home, and the group retreats from their suspicions.
+However, Priya remains unsettled and contacts Diana, but it is revealed that Manuel has Diana's phone and has been texting Priya, impersonating Diana.

-On the day of her second interview, Priya goes through Diana's Instagram profile and realizes that she is a lesbian and that she is in a relationship with a Tamil woman Aditi Thyagarajan, with whom she intended to adopt a kid in New Zealand.
-Simultaneously, Aditi arrives in India, concerned that Diana has not returned to New Zealand and has been refraining from talking to her suddenly.
+On the day of her second interview, Priya goes through Diana's Instagram profile.
+She realizes that Diana is a lesbian and in a relationship with Aditi Thyagarajan, a Tamil woman with whom she intends to adopt a child in New Zealand.
+Simultaneously, Aditi arrives in India, concerned that Diana has not returned to New Zealand and has suddenly refrained from talking to her.
 Priya reaches out to Aditi to warn her about Manuel, but before she can run away, Manuel kidnaps her on the suggestion of Grace, who was revealed to be the mastermind of the plan.
-Priya abandons her interview and contacts Aditi, but is too late as Manuel sedates her and carries her away, intending to kill her.
+Priya abandons her interview and contacts Aditi, but it is too late as Manuel sedates her and carries her away, intending to kill her.
 She discovers that the sample she has collected from the painted damp patch contains human bone cells from her biologist friend.
-Priya tracks them to their new bakery outlet and informs the police but before they could come, Manuel spots Priya and tries to attack her, but she hits him with her car and subdues John, rescuing Aditi.
-A flashback reveals that Manuel, Roy and John killed Diana to avoid shame due to her sexuality and Grace is the perpetrator of the honor killing.
-The crime gets exposed; Manuel, Grace, John and Roy are arrested by the police; and the truth stuns the whole neighborhood.
+Priya tracks them to their new bakery outlet and informs the police.
+Before they can come, Manuel spots Priya and tries to attack her.
+She hits him with her car and subdues John, rescuing Aditi.
+A flashback reveals that Manuel, Roy, and John killed Diana to avoid shame due to her sexuality, and Grace is the perpetrator of the honor killing.
+The crime gets exposed; the police arrests Manuel, Grace, John, and Roy; and the truth stuns the whole neighborhood.